rawdaGastan/food_courier_app/README.md

-# foodCourier
+# Food Courier app

-A new Flutter project.
+A flutter app for restaurants, dine in and delivery.

 ## Getting Started